Skip to content

 Filter to one currency — let the user choose:

-SELECT account, SUM(amount) AS total
+SELECT account, SUM(CAST(amount AS REAL)) AS total

 FROM postings